 There is also a connection between identitarianism and McCarthyism, where the first enables the second.
 In my experience in the animal rights movement, the policing of others often came from people of color or other minorities who put forth this facet of their identity as a way to establish themselves as an authority on social justice.
 White people are typically not willing to challenge their ideas or behaviors, for fear of being perceived as too fragile, unwoke, etc. In cases where people of color with whom I’ve spoken have plainly used the words “bully” and “bullying” to describe certain individuals and their behaviors, white people were much more diplomatic and circumspect.
 Identitarianism can foster an environment in which bullying is unchecked, because the opportunity to use your identity to be an unchallengeable authority appeals to a certain type of personality.
 In his recent article Identitarianism created Jessica Krug, Jesse Singal wrote “If you’re a certain type of attention-seeking person — particularly the type who wants to be able to browbeat or bully others — it must be irresistible to seize this type of power.
 It’s something that no one can take away from you — who wouldn’t want to be the subject of that sort of deference?”.
 (2)

-Well… we ended up in a different place than where we started.
-Going back to the interview: my few comments and bones to pick don’t change that I find it interesting and very insightful.
+We ended up in a different place than where we started, and it got more personal than planned!
+But going back to the interview: my few comments and bones to pick don’t change that I find it interesting and very insightful.
 A+, would listen again.

 (1) This is the person whose book I helped make happen, as I mentioned in my post on getting dropped from an animal rights anthology.
-I don’t know how long it will take me but at some point, I will tell that story, because as I’ve said before, it is the perfect illustration of the problems with “intersectional veganism”.
+At some point I will tell that story, because as I’ve said before, it is the perfect illustration of the problems with “intersectional veganism”.